sidd190/meteor/v3-docs/docs/community-packages/meteor-rpc.md

 _Inspired on [zodern:relay](https://github.com/zodern/meteor-relay) and on [tRPC](https://trpc.io/)_

-This package provides functions for building E2E type-safe RPCs, focused on React front ends.
+This package provides functions for building E2E type-safe RPCs focused on React front ends.

 ## How to download it?